sabithassan/violence-detection-app/README.md

 3. Char 3-gram vectorizer
 4. Char 4-gram vectorizer

-These models were trained using portion of the twitter data described in http://www.aclweb.org/anthology/W17-3008
+These models were trained using portion of the AlJazeera data described in http://www.aclweb.org/anthology/W17-3008